tomaszsz-it/garage-pro/.ai/api-plan.md

 #### Performance Considerations
 - **Pagination**: Default limit/offset on all list endpoints
 - **Indexing**: Leverage DB indexes on foreign keys and timestamp ranges

+## 5. Authentication and Authorization

+- **Mechanism**: Token-based authentication using Supabase Auth.
+- **Process**:
+  - Users authenticate via `/auth/login` or `/auth/register`, receiving a bearer token.
+  - Protected endpoints require the token in the `Authorization` header.
+  - Database-level Row-Level Security (RLS) ensures that users access only records with matching `user_id`.
+- **Additional Considerations**: Use HTTPS, rate limiting, and secure error messaging to mitigate security risks.